wadmp/wadmp.github.io/src/gen3/explanations/2fa/README.md

 **2FA** (*Two-Factor authentication*) provides an additional level of security to protect your account.

-If it is enabled and already setup after a successful login you will be asked for one time password to enter from your Auth App (Microsoft Authenticator, Google Authenticator, Authy, etc.…)
+Suppose it is enabled and already set up after a successful login.
+In that case, you will be asked for a one-time password to enter from your Auth App (Microsoft Authenticator, Google Authenticator, Authy, etc.)

 ## Authenticator Apps
 To configure 2FA, you should first download the Authenticator app to your phone.
 We support a wide array of Auth apps.